Yay Panlilio: Journalist and secret agent

 In Manila, Panlilio became a reporter, photographer, radio broadcaster, and "the best known woman in the Islands."
 She was fearless and flamboyant, dressing in a sharkskin suit or brightly colored pants to flout her defiance of the conventional Filipino (and American) idea of a woman's role.
 She reported on a wide range of topics including politics.
-She also became an informant to the U.S. army in the Philippines, passing along tidbits of information she picked up in her work.
+She also became an informant to the U.S. Army in the Philippines, passing along tidbits of information she picked up in her work.

-On 8 December 1941, the day World War II began in the Philippines, she was in Baguio working with local reporter James Halsema.
+On 8 December 1941, the day Japanese forces began invading the Philippines, she was in Baguio working with local reporter James Halsema.
 Baguio was the first place in the Philippines bombed by Japan.
-From then on, she became a regular informant of the U.S. army until the capture of Manila on 2 January 1942.
+From then on, she became a regular informant of the U.S. Army until the capture of Manila on 2 January 1942.
 Asked by the Japanese to continue her radio broadcasts, she assented but, according to her, inserted coded messages into the text the Japanese had given her to read.
 However, as English-speaking Japanese capable of monitoring her broadcasts more closely arrived in Manila her position became tenuous.
 In early March 1942 in the finale of her radio broadcast, she addressed resistance leader Carlos Romulo directly telling him that the Filipino people would "keep faith" with him and the resistance.
-She went underground after that broadcast as she was hunted by the Japanese occupiers.
+She went underground after that broadcast as she was hunted by the Japanese authorities.
 She left her three children in the care of an American couple, Herbert and Janet Walker, who had not yet been interned by the Japanese because of their advanced ages.
 She then departed Manila and took refuge in a farmhouse near the town of Binangonan, 30 km southeast of Manila.
 All three of her children survived the war in hiding.

 Guerrilla leader

 In July 1942, Panlilio met Marcos Villa Augustin, known as Marking and the leader of Marking Guerrillas, a motley crew of 150 men, partially armed and on the run from the Japanese.
 Marking was an aggressive but unsophisticated ex-boxer and cab driver.
 He was "brusque and uncouth;" she was "calculating and sophisticated."
-Panlilio became the "backbone of the organization" in the words of a U.S. army report.
+Panlilio became the "backbone of the organization" in the words of a U.S. Army report.
 Soon, the two became lovers and embarked on a stormy relationship.
-From August 1942 until April 1943, the Marking Guerillas were playing hide-and-seek with Japanese patrols in a 4 mile by 2 mile peninsula reaching out into Laguna Lake.
+From August 1942 until April 1943, the Marking Guerillas were playing hide-and-seek with Japanese patrols in a 4 mile by 2 mile peninsula reaching out into Laguna de Bay.
 During this time, Panlilio became the de facto second in command, the "brains" of Marking Guerillas, "Colonel Yay," and, later, the namesake of the "Yay Regiment."